jucmaluco/Q7-Murano/README.md

 <h3> Pandas </h3>
 This library is used for data manipulation.
 To install de library for usage, simply run "pip install pandas" on your code terminal.

+<h3> sklearn </h3>
+When running the muranoquestao7letraC.py program, user will need to import and install "sklearn.model_selection" and "sklearn.linear_model".
+To install both on your computer, simply run "pip install sklearn" on your code terminal.

 <h1> Code and Results </h1>
 <h2> Simple Moving Average </h2>
 <p> Test by running muranoquestao7.py </p>